teaching-on-testbeds/cloud-chi/index.md

 ```

-We are going to want to specify the image name, the flavor, and the key to install on the new compute instances, along with their network connectivity.
+We are going to want to specify the image name and the key to install on the new compute instances, along with their network connectivity.
 We already confirmed the network resources, but let's look at the rest to make sure we know what everything is called:

 ```bash